Tennis-Tiafoe keeps alive American hopes by reaching U.S. Open semi-final | Sports-Games

 Tennis-Tiafoe keeps alive American hopes by reaching U.S. Open semi-final

 He did not disappoint, launching 18 aces and 46 winners in a dominant performance, injecting new excitement among the home crowd after 23-times Grand Slam winner Serena Williams bowed out following what is expected to be her final appearance in the third round.
-"This is wild, this is crazy," Tiafoe said.
-"We've got two more (to go)."
+"I felt way comfortable coming out today than when I was playing Rafa," Tiafoe said.
+"Today I felt really comfortable and it showed in my performance."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)